Rumen-Nikolaev/Bash-Scripting-and-Shell-Programming-Linux-Command-Line-/Section 2: Shell Scripting in a Nutshell/Variables/README.md

    first@Three@Letters="ABC"
    ```

--d FILE True if file is a directory.
+- -d FILE True if file is a directory.

--e FILE True if file exists.
+- -e FILE True if file exists.

--f FILE True if file exists and is a regular file.
+- -f FILE True if file exists and is a regular file.

--r FILE True if file is readable by you.
+- -r FILE True if file is readable by you.

--s FILE True if file exists and is not empty.
+- -s FILE True if file exists and is not empty.

--w FILE True if the file is writable by you.
+- -w FILE True if the file is writable by you.

--x FILE True if the file is executable by you.
+- -x FILE True if the file is executable by you.

--z STRING True if string is empty
+- -z STRING True if string is empty

--n STRING True if string is not empty
+- -n STRING True if string is not empty

+# String operators (tests)
-STRING1 = STRING2
+- STRING1 = STRING2
      True if the strings are equeal
-STRING1 != STRING2
+- STRING1 != STRING2
      True if the strings are not equal